Sign With Truck Going Downhill

 Common Mistakes or Misunderstandings

 One common mistake is underestimating the importance of the "truck going downhill" sign.
 Some drivers might assume it only applies to large trucks and ignore it if they are driving a smaller vehicle.
-However, the sign is a warning for all drivers, as steep grades can affect any vehicle, especially those carrying heavy loads or towing trailers.
+Still, the sign is a warning for all drivers, as steep grades can affect any vehicle, especially those carrying heavy loads or towing trailers.

 FAQs